lordtao/android-tao-log/README.md

 Changelog
 ---------

+#### 2.2.69 -- Migration and refactoring
+* Migration to the versions catalog
+* Refactoring the lib and demo
+* Refactoring logs for Activities and Fragments
+* Deleted java demo

 #### 2.1.0 -- New LogCat adaptation
 * New LogCat adaptation for Android Studio Dolphin | 2021.3.1 Patch 1 and higher